AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/detailed_walkthrough.rst

 By default, inference will calculate and display probability maps (values between 0 and 1).
 For a segmentation output with distinct labels, modify the threshold to the desired probability.

 If instead you'd prefer instance labels, you can enable instance segmentation and select :

-  1. The method
+* The method:

+  * **Voronoi-Otsu** : objects will be assigned an ID by using the Voronoi diagram of the centroids of each object, then using Otsu's thresholding to separate them.
+The sigmas should roughly match cell diameter.
   * **Connected components** : Every seperated object above the threshold will be labeled as an instance.
   * **Watershed** : Assigns identifiers to objects based on the gradient probability at the their center (set the threshold to a decently high value).

 * **The threshold** : Objects above this threshold will be retained as single instances.
 * **Small object removal** : To filter small artifacts; all objects below this volume in pixels will be removed.

 Using instance segmentation, you can also analyze the results by checking the *Save stats to CSV* option.